a22willi/LenaSYS-dockerenv/README.md

     Navigate to [LenaSYS/install/install.php](http://localhost/LenaSYS/install/install.php) and run the installer.
 The first page should have its information preselected.
 When asked for a database root password, simply write `password`.

+4. Running Linux?

+    Since the LenaSYS repository needs to remain under the ownership of the `www-data` user, you may lack permission to modify the files.
+To gain access, run the command chmod `777 -R LenaSYS`.
+This will allow any user to modify the files.
+However, Git will see modified file permissions as changes.
+To prevent this, run `git config core.fileMode false`.

 ## Current limitations

 Due to current limitations with the installer, the MySQL-user is limited to connect from the same hostname as previoulsy specified.
 This does not work for docker installations such as this one.
 See [issue-#14281](https://github.com/HGustavs/LenaSYS/issues/14281).